Junior Football Programs at our club: View an overview in the Table below. Further details will be added as the club updates the new website.

 At referee’s discretion, players may wear hats with soft brims.

 Players are not permitted to play if they have plaster casts on their limbs.
 The referee has the final say on what is considered to be dangerous to players.

 Football Brisbane rules require a minimum of one Ground Officials for every home game.
-At each home game the team managers will nominate a volunteers to fulfil this duty.
+At each home game the team managers will nominate a volunteers to fulfill this duty.
 The club provides clear guidelines to team managers for parents fulfilling this role.
 Unless ground officials are available as required, home matches cannot be played.
 If each parent takes their turn in completing this role, then they should only have to be ground official once or twice a season.
-Ground Official Duties can be found HERE.
+Ground Official Duties can be found HERE

 TRIAL OR FRIENDLY GAMES

 NO team is to play a trial game against another club without first getting permission from the club.
 All games must be sanctioned by Football Brisbane in order for the players to be covered by insurance.

 Match balls will be available in the referee room for the referees prior to each match.